Oholtz89/aks-secure-baseline/05-aks-cluster.md

    > :book: The app team working on behalf of business unit 0001 (BU001) is looking to create an AKS cluster of the app they are creating (Application ID: 0008).
 They have worked with the organization's networking team and have been provisioned a spoke network in which to lay their cluster and network-aware external resources into (such as Application Gateway).
 They took that information and added it to their [`cluster-stamp.json`](./cluster-stamp.json) and [`azuredeploy.parameters.prod.json`](./azuredeploy.parameters.prod.json) files.
    >
    > They create this resource group to be the parent group for the application.
-Your team has pre--configured the resource group.
+Your team has pre-configured the resource group.
 Please assign the name to the variable aks.

    ```bash
    # [This takes less than one minute.]